Rotavirus

 - before handling food or eating.

-People who have rotavirus infection have a large amount of rotavirus in their poo when they are sick, and for about a week after they feel better.
-Rotavirus can survive on your hands for at least 4 hours and on surfaces and objects for about 2 months.
-Without vaccination, almost all children have been infected by the time they reach 5 years old.
+People who have a rotavirus infection have a large amount of rotavirus in their poo when they’re sick, and for about a week after they feel better.
+Rotavirus can survive on your hands for at least 4 hours, typically hours to days, on objects or surfaces and sometimes longer under ideal conditions.
+Without vaccination, almost all children have been infected with the virus by the time they reach 5 years of age.

 Rotavirus disease is most common in infants and young children, but older children and adults can get it too.
-Rotavirus carries the greatest risk of complications and hospitalisation for children:
+Tamariki can become dehydrated from diarrhoea and may need to go to hospital, as severe dehydration can be fatal if it’s not treated.

-- aged between 3 months and 2 years
+- between 3 months and 2 years of age

-- with a low birth weight who are still underweight
+- who were low birthweight and are still underweight

 - with high-risk medical conditions (eg, heart or kidney problems, or diabetes).

-If your child has a rotavirus infection, they usually develop a sudden fever, then vomiting and diarrhoea.
+If your child has a rotavirus infection, they usually develop symptoms within 1 to 2 days of catching the virus.
 The illness lasts from 3 to 8 days and includes:

 - a fever that starts suddenly and usually lasts 1–2 days

-- vomiting that lasts for about 3 to 6 days
+- vomiting (being sick) that lasts for about 3 to 6 days

-- watery poos (diarrhoea) that last for about 5–6 days
+- diarrhoea (runny poo) that last for about 5–6 days

 - tummy (puku) pain.